philippneugebauer/philippneugebauer.github.io/_posts/2015-04-08-automated-post-file-generation.markdown

 	task :post, [:title] do |task, args|
   		title = args.title

 It is then called with `rake post["Title"]`.
-Compared to the to the environment variable solution much uglier it is much uglier as you can see:
+Compared to the to the environment variable solution it is much uglier as you can see:

 	task :post do
 		title = ENV['title']